eliezer42/car_sales_etl/README.md

 ```
 Depending on your operating system you may need to use `python3` instead of `python`.

+When running the ETL, all logs are stored in a file called `etl.log` located in the root folder og the project.

 Assuming you have the project folder in your local disk and a postgresql server was properly set up either in your localhost or in a remote host, go to the root of the project and open a terminal in that location.

 Set the following environment variables as shown.